ibexa/documentation-developer/docs/search/criteria_reference/imagedimensions_criterion.md

 ## Arguments

-- `fieldDefIdentifier` - string representing the identifier of the Field
+- `fieldDefIdentifier` - string representing the identifier of the field
 - `imageCriteriaData` - an array representing minimum and maximum values for width and height, expressed in pixels

 ## Example